• Home

 #10 Exchange books with your friends

 We hope you’ll join us for a READ 100 Books Reading Challenge!
 After you finish one challenge, you can print a new sheet and start again and again to build healthy reading habits with your kids.
 Reading is so important because it strengthens the brain, builds vocabulary, alleviates stress, helps kids build their imagination, expands their understanding of the world, and so much more.
-Download the free print and let’s read!
+Download the printable reading log and let’s read!

 Much love and aloha,